sarahstrong314/MCR3U/2 - Function Transformations/6 - Inverses of Functions.md

 The inverse of a cubic function is a cube root relation.

 The inverse of any polynomial function is a radical relation, which uses the root symbol: √.
-It will also use the ± sign.
+It will also use the \pm sign.

 ### Properties of Function Inverses